-This is "The Guide" that visitor centers across Minnesota and the North Shore show to travelers wanting to visit the North Shore!
+This is "The Guide" that visitor centers across Minnesota, Duluth, and the North Shore show to travelers wanting to visit the North Shore!

 The North Shore Explorer guide is published once per calendar year.
-Over 100,000 per year are distributed.
+100,000 per year are distributed.

-It is available at all of the Explore Minnesota Welcome Centers across the state, and at over 140 tourism hot-spots in Duluth and the North Shore, including the state parks.
+It is available at all of the Explore Minnesota Welcome Centers across the state, select AAA offices and visitor centers in Minnesota and Wisconsin, and at over 140 tourism hot-spots in Duluth and the North Shore, including the state parks.